Multirate Exponential Rosenbrock Methods: Multirate Exponential Rosenbrock Methods

 where

-Note that using Lemma~\ref{Lemma2.1}, one can see that \eqref{eq2.22} is equivalent to one step of the MERB scheme starting from the exact initial value $y_{n+1}(0)= u(t_n)$ (for which the solution of the IVP \eqref{eq:MERBb} on $[0, H]$ is `known' to be $y_{n+1}(H) = \tilde{u}_{n+1}$).
+Note that from Lemma~\ref{Lemma2.1}, \eqref{eq2.22} is equivalent to one step of the MERB scheme starting from the exact initial value $y_{n+1}(0)= u(t_n)$ (for which the solution of the IVP \eqref{eq:MERBb} on $[0, H]$ is ``known'' to be $y_{n+1}(H) = \tilde{u}_{n+1}$).
 Therefore, one can consider that $ \tilde{e}_{n+1}$ is also the local error of MERB methods.